 Literally, all you need for this game is a bag of cotton wool balls and a bag of straws.
 Line kids up along the floor with a cotton ball and straw each and put a line of tape down a few metres away from them as the ‘finish line’.
-On word ‘go’ kids need to blow their ‘snowball’ as quickly as they can to the finish line.
+On the word ‘go’ kids need to blow their ‘snowball’ as quickly as possible to the finish line.
 The winner is the one whose snowball crosses the line first!

 Guess the ornament amount

-Much like the much-loved lolly jar guessing game, this one involves a small Christmas tree that is filled with tiny Christmas baubles.
+Much like the much-loved lolly jar guessing game, this one involves a small Christmas tree filled with tiny Christmas baubles.
 Kids are asked to look at the tree and have a guess at how many baubles are on it.
 The one who guesses the closest is the winner!

 Christmas doesn’t have to just be about waiting around to eat and open presents.
 These fun Christmas games and activities not only entertain the kids and adults who are participating but they are a great way to bring families together and, after all, isn’t that what Christmas is all about?
 Why don’t you try a few out at your next party?